-Loi Black is situated in the village of Loissin between Rügen and Usedom near the Bay of Greifswald.
+Loi Black is located south of the Baltic Sea islands of Rügen and Usedom in the village of Loissin on the Bay of Greifswald.
 The name refers to its black façade: This wooden house was inspired by the region’s typical black boathouses and sheds.
 Its archetypal structure is broken up by a generous terrace canopy and contrasting window and door reveals.

 The house includes two nearly identical apartments which are entered from the gable side.
 First you come into an open, two-story living room which extends into the dining area.
 The bedroom and bathroom are housed within a huge wooden compartment, the walls of which integrate the kitchenette, shelves and storage spaces, as well as the stairs that lead up to the attic bedroom.